 SA information sourced from:

-Using a phone while driving in WA
+Using a Phone While Driving in WA

-In Western Australia, it’s illegal for learners, p-platers, and motorcyclists to use their phone at all while driving.
+In Western Australia, it’s illegal for learners, P-Platers, and motorcyclists to use their phone at all while driving.
 They must be parked and out of the line of traffic to use their phone.

 Full licence holders may use their phone to make or answer a call or listen to music using hands-free operations, including Bluetooth, a headset, or an earpiece, or with their phone in a cradle affixed to the car.
 Drivers can only touch their phone to pass it to a passenger, and the phone can’t be touching any part of their body unless they’re parked and out of the line of traffic.